Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario: Our Approach

 \subsection{Baseline methods for comparison}

-Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario is a somewhat new setting, and there are no ready-to-use baseline methods that are designed to solve it effectively.
+Semi-Supervised Learning in the Few-Shot Zero-Shot Scenario is a new setting, and there are no ready-to-use baseline methods that are designed to solve it effectively.
 Consequently, we extend methods designed to deal with closely related problems, as discussed in the introduction (see Table~\ref{tab:updated_table}), and report their results.
-It should be kept in mind that since the methods are designed for other scenarios, their inferior results here should not be taken as evidence that they are not suited for their original task, where they are likely to achieve state-of-the-art results.
+It should be kept in mind that since the methods are designed for other scenarios, their inferior results here should not be taken as evidence that they are not suited for their original task, where they achieve state-of-the-art results.

-More specifically, we adapt methods designed to deal with the following scenarios: \begin{inparaenum}[(i)] \item semi-supervised learning (SSL), \item open-set SSL (OSSL), \item open-world SSL (OWSSL). \end{inparaenum} We start by describing how to extend SSL and OSSL methods to the OWSSL scenario, similarly to how it's done by \citet{cao2022open}.
+More specifically, we adapt methods designed to deal with the following scenarios: (i) traditional semi-supervised learning (SSL), (ii) open-set SSL (OSSL), (iii) open-world SSL (OWSSL).
+We start by describing how to extend SSL and OSSL methods to the OWSSL scenario, similarly to how it's done by \citet{cao2022open}.
 We then conclude by discussing the adaptation of the OWSSL scenario.

-\paragraph{Traditional SSL} methods are designed to classify seen classes, but they do not expect to encounter unseen classes in the test set.
+\textbf{Traditional SSL} These methods are designed to classify seen classes, but they do not expect to encounter unseen classes in the test set.
 In order to extend them to the OSSL scenario, we adopt a common way to add a reject option to classifiers \citep[e.g.,][]{tax2008growing}, by applying a threshold test to the softmax confidence score of the model.
 To compensate for the simplicity of the approach, we choose for each method its optimal threshold based on ground truth information.
 In the end, we have a set of points classified into seen classes, and a set of rejected points, similar to the OSSL scenario to be discussed next.

-\paragraph{Open-set SSL} methods are designed to classify seen classes and reject unseen classes, but can't classify unseen classes.
+\textbf{Open-set SSL} These methods are designed to classify seen classes and reject unseen classes, but do not classify unseen classes.
 In order to extend these methods to our scenario, an additional step is employed to partition the rejected points to $|C_{unseen}|$ parts.
 This is accomplished with K-means clustering, performed over the model's feature space.